birgit2704/birgit2704/README.md

 # Hi 👋 I am Birgit
 ## Front-End Developer
 "Life without challenges is a stagnant existence." <br><br> In June 2022 I decided to turn my passion into my profession and started to study front-end development full-time.
 I began my journey with specializations in Web Design and JavaScript.
 Then I passed the META Front-End Developer specialization.
-I am now open for job opportunities as a front-end developer.
+I will start my first job as front-end developer on October 2nd. 😀

 * 🌍  I'm based in Germany
 * ✉️  You can reach me at [birgit.bartenschlager@web.de](mailto:birgit.bartenschlager@web.de)